spinamp/spindexer/docs/basic_integration_guide.md

 - An example of NFT metadata can be found on a particular NFT in OpenSea, in its "Details" section usually in a link labelled "TokenId".
 - Inspect the data structure to try to cross-reference it to the way a `ProcessedTrack` is compiled within `MapTrack` for the generalized strategies in section [2].
 - If the structure doesn't fit exactly to the existing mappers, consider implementing and extending the library of field extractors in `fieldExtractor.ts` and using them in the `overrides: { extractors: { ... } }` type metadata.

-## Understanding Pre-Existing Processing Strategies

-After having collected and considered details about the artist integration, it is important to understand which of the details fit nicely into the existing platform processors in [2].

-Also, become familiar with the variety of custom platform processors in `src/types/platform-types.ts` to look for common patterns in dealing with any idiosyncracies.

-## Estimating Scope of Work

-This last part should be much easier to do with all the details and thought from the first few steps (exhausting as they were).

-Generally:
-- the more that a "simple integration" overlaps with the existing platform processors in [2], the smaller the scope of work
-- more custom and non-standard the contract, the more likely for the scope to grow
-- when metadata for the NFT is difficult to restructure, non-standard, or entirely custom to incorporate, the greater the scope of work